-Thank you for your response to our consultation on strategy, budget and operating plan, and for all the work you contributed to earlier drafts of the documents leading up to the public consultation.
+Thank you for your response to our consultation on strategy, budget and operating plan, sent by Denise Swanson, Head of Access to Justice, at the Scottish Government on 09 March 2016.

-We believe four key themes dominated the overall responses receive from stakeholders, and many of these linked to specific issues you touched on.
+We believe four key themes dominated the overall responses receive from stakeholders, and many of these linked to two particular points of interest you note in your response - views on our priorities and how we balance consumer and professional interests, and views on out values and customer service approach.

 Firstly, with hindsight, we did not focus enough on communicating our aims for the complaints process itself and our performance there.
 We referenced our recent Annual Report in the consultation document - this had significant detail on our work in that area, but you strongly reminded us that if this focus was not duplicated in the strategy it could look as if our work was skewed - I think we can rectify that immediately, as there is a firm commitment to improvement we laid out on the first page which we can easily add detail and context to.
 That commitment extends to trying to achieve legislative change to make the process more efficient.
-We will be submitting ideas for change to government in a formal paper in the late spring or early summer, and agree that focussing on reducing journey time is a key issues (with even six months potentially seeming a long time to some).
-We also note your comment on reducing the needs to, or causes of, complaints being a better way to phrase our aspiration in this area, and will make these changes.
+We will be submitting ideas for change to government in a formal paper in the late spring or early summer.